The secret to LSU football's NCAA-leading ball security? It all starts at Wednesday practice

 It’s not the first time LSU has been careful with the ball.

-A year ago, the Tigers set a school record and tied the NCAA single-season mark with just eight giveaways on four interceptions and four fumbles lost.
+A year ago, the Tigers set a school record and tied the NCAA single-season mark with just eight giveaways on four interceptions and four lost fumbles.

-Dating to a disappointing loss to Troy last season, when LSU threw two picks and lost two fumbles, the Tigers have given the ball away just three times in 11 games.
+Since last season's disappointing loss to Troy, when LSU threw two picks and lost two fumbles, the Tigers have given the ball away just three times in 11 games.

 There was a fumble against Auburn, an interception against Alabama and a fumble on the first offensive play of the Texas A&M game when former fullback JD Moore coughed up the ball.